You can define states for components and component instances in the States view by selecting Create New State.

 when: control.pressed || control.checked && !control.hovered

-To keep the QML code clean, you should create a base state that contains all the types you will need in the application.
-You can then create states, in which you hide and show a set of items and modify their properties.
+To keep the code clean, you should create a base state that contains all the components you will need in the application.
+You can then create states, in which you hide and show a set of components and modify their properties.
 This allows you to:

-- Align items on different views with each other.
+- Align components on different views with each other.

 - Avoid excessive property changes.
-If an item is invisible in the base state, you must define all changes to its child types as property changes, which leads to complicated QML code.
+If a component is invisible in the base state, you must define all changes to its child components as property changes, which leads to complicated code.

 - Avoid problems when using transitions and animation when changing states.